Enabling Fast and Accurate Neutral Atom Readout through Image Denoising: Background

 \begin{itemize}[topsep=0pt, leftmargin=*] \item Non-Clifford Gates (e.g., $T$ gates) are necessary for universal quantum computation.
 They are the slowest operations due to magic state distillation~\cite{gidney2025factor}. \item $d$-Rounds represent the number of QEC iterations needed to suppress logical errors for a code of distance $d$.
-As expected, larger $d$ values are required for lower physical error rates, increasing overall runtime. \item QEC cycle time is the duration of one round of quantum error correction, where errors are detected and corrected to keep logical qubits free of errors. \end{itemize}
+As expected, larger $d$ values are required for higher physical error rates, increasing overall runtime. \item QEC cycle time is the duration of one round of quantum error correction, where parity checks (syndromes) are generated to track errors and keep logical qubits free of errors. \end{itemize}

 We observe, for most qubit technologies the duration of each QEC cycle is fundamentally bounded by the time it takes to measure qubits and reinitialize them—two steps that are dominated by readout latency in neutral atom systems: